 The term “salvage car” carries a huge stigma around it – the notion that the vehicle is beyond repair or use.
 Salvage cars, realistically, are not just heaps of junk that can only be used for scrap metal but encompass a wide range of cars that have been in varying levels of accidents or disasters.
 A big part of that stigma is the perception of limited information.
 With the absence of a salesperson describing the vehicle’s history, what can you really know about it?

 More good news: everything.
-With VIN history services and in-person inspections, you can find out everything the vehicle has been through: often, with more truth and objective data than from the pressure of a salesperson.
+With a VIN Check Report and an in-person inspection, you can find out everything the vehicle has been through: often, with more truth and objective data than from the pressure of a salesperson.
+That’s why our recommendation is to examine vehicle specs by VIN or conduct a license plate lookup to reveal all the hidden pitfalls concerning the vehicle’s background.

 Used car dealerships often provide their own inspections through their own mechanics, but these are designed to still sell vehicles.
 If you’re buying second hand cars through a salvage auto auction online, you can get the information you’re looking for from third parties that YOU hire, so their interest is in providing you with the most accurate information possible.